Branding

 Two: External brand messaging

 When considering brand messaging, external messaging is the first type of messaging most people think of.
 We're all familiar with the marketing messages that entice us to buy, and so these outward-facing statements tend to be informational and actionable, as opposed to internal-messaging which is idealistic.
-You can social media automation tools to help you with external brand messaging.

 Your positioning statement, differentiators, value propositions, and slogan are all examples of external messaging.
 And effective marketing always revolves around these fundamental premises to keep your messaging consistent, whether internally or externally.